balmorelcommunity/Balmorel_output/README.md

 e.g. gdx2sqlite -i c:\users\frwi\documents\...\BASE-results.gdx -o c:\users\frwi\documents\...\BASE-results.db

 * Clone this repository
-* Open either the Python script (.py) on your computer or open the VBA-file, press the button, choose the path of the .db file and happily play with the results
+* Open either the Python script (.py) (not existing yet) on your computer or open the VBA-file, press the button, choose the path of the .db file and happily play with the results

 ## Setting up Python